Saxmax/backend-poc-ubi/README.process.md

 wanted something completely dynamic; a custom `SqlQueriesService` class that could take minimum input and produce valid SQL queries for me to run.

+### Late Entry

+I thought I was finished with the project, had a re-read of the assignment instructions and quickly realized I had completely forgotten that the point was to use health endpoints to check for device health!
+I had built a simple database, nothing more.
+I don't know how that got by me.
+But I got to work immediately, implementing it the way I assume health endpoints might work in real products.
+To do this with only a few hours remaining, I had to cut some corners by trying to change as little of my existing code as possible since I did not want to end up ruining something and getting stuck in repairs.
+I believe it turned out fine in the end, for a PoC application to "the boss".

 ## AI Assistance

 As a developer I have attempted to incorporate use of AI in my coding habits but I have found that